KatherineMichel/church-website-and-marketing-on-a-budget/lifechurch_and_the_bible_app_case_study.md

 # LifeChurch: New Age Model

+"I’m telling you: we’ll do video church, we’ll take church online, we’ll leverage technology.
+We will do anything short of sin to reach people who do not know Christ." -Craig Groeschel, Senior Pastor of LifeChurch

 "A church isn't a building—it's the people.
 We meet in locations around the United States and globally online." -[LifeChurch.tv](http://www.lifechurch.tv/who-we-are)

 ## Google Trends Graph for Phrases "LifeChurch" and "The Bible App"